Jeep Wrangler Overheating At Idle (ALL FIXES)

 Thermostat

-The job of the thermostat is to monitor the engine temperature and engage the fan once it exceeds the operating temperature.
 The Jeep Wrangler 4.0 has a cooling system that requires a 195-degree thermostat.
 Anything lower than that can trigger the CHECK ENGINE light.
 It should activate automatically as the engine temperature fluctuates.
-Get your 195 Degrees Thermostat replacement here.

 Water Pump